FRN Full Form-Floating Rate Note

 Introduction

-In the world of fixed-income securities, Floating Rate Notes (FRNs) offer an investment alternative that adjusts interest payments based on prevailing market rates.
-Unlike fixed-rate bonds, which pay a constant interest rate, FRNs have variable interest rates that fluctuate with market conditions.
-This article explores the features, benefits, risks, and investment considerations of FRNs.
+In the realm of fixed-income securities, Floating Rate Notes (FRNs) provide a dynamic investment option with interest payments that adjust based on prevailing market rates.
+Unlike fixed-rate bonds, which offer a constant interest rate, FRNs feature variable rates that adapt to market conditions.
+This article delves into the features, benefits, risks, and investment considerations of FRNs.

 What is a Floating Rate Note (FRN)?